Day 2: October 26, 2023

 I don't know if my great-grandparents reached downtown Greensburg, IN, or if they just cruised through the outskirt of town.
 Granny made no mention of a tree growing out of the courthouse and, according to the sign, the tree and tower thing had started more than fifty years before they arrived.

 I first took a picture of this mural in Seymour, IN, in 2019 when it wasn't quite done but I've taken at least one other shot of the completed work before today.
 I've also been to Larrison's Diner before.
 It has been in business since 1975 and the building has been here much longer than that.
 It might have been a grocery when Granddad and Granny came through or it might have been another business.
 It's probably not where she bought her cards but it could be.
 I don't know for sure what kind of cards Granny bought but I'm assuming it was greeting cards.
-Know that my daughter's birthday will arrive before I get home, I decided I'd buy a card here, too.
+Knowing that my daughter's birthday will arrive before I get home, I decided I'd buy a card here, too.
 I took care of that in gift shop in the same block as Larrison's

 The miles south of Seymour were uneventful and I was soon crossing the Ohio River into Louisville, KY.
 From there, it wasn't long before I turned onto the Dixie Highway and passed the big Old Forester bottle atop the Brown–Forman distillery.
 I followed an older alignment through West Point than grabbed a drive by shot of Fort Knox after returning to the current main highway.